-The total size of the +Drive is 20 GB.
 The +Drive library can hold up to 2048 presets (256 presets in each bank A-H) that are available to all projects.
 The kits are also stored here.
-The +Drive library also contains the samples.
-You can load up to 400 MB (about 72 minutes in mono, 36 minutes in stereo) of samples to a project.
-A sample must be imported to a projects pool, for it to be sample locked.

 Presets can be loaded to a pattern from either the +Drive library or the pool (Project RAM) of the active project.
-The difference between the two is that the +Drive library has the capacity of 2048 presets, available to all projects, while the pool is a part of a project and limited to 128 presets.
+The difference between the two is that the +Drive library has the capacity of 2048 presets, available to all projects, while the pool is a part of a projects internal memory and limited to 128 presets.
 The primary benefit of presets loaded to the pool is the possibility for them to be preset locked.
 This feature is not available for the presets in the +Drive library.
-For more information, please see "10.8.2 PRESET LOCKS" on page 47.
+For more information, please see "10.12.2 PRESET LOCKS" on page 48.